1220812/LAPR2/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The owner must provide properties type, area, location, distance from the city centre, photos and price
-* **AC2:** For rents, the owner must also provide the price (per month) and the contract duration
-* **AC3:** For houses or apartments, the owner must aditionally provide the number os bedrooms, bathrooms and parking spaces, as well as any available equipment
-* **AC4:** For houses, the owner provide info on the existence of a basement, inhabitable loft, as well as the sun exposure
+* **AC1:** All required files must be filled in.
+* **AC2:** When listing a property with an already existing property listed, the system must reject such operation and the user must have the change to modify the typed information.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003" since at least an agent must be registered for owner to select.
+* There is no dependency to any other US.

 ### 1.5 Input and Output Data